chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 	•	Boon—Vigil: When you keep watch over a warded thing for a full scene, everyone on your side begins the next scene one Position higher.

 Favor 4 — Litany-Bearer
 	•	Rune: Litany: Speak a short list of rightful names.
-For the next minute, your side treats the scene’s first Desperate roll as Controlled.
+For the next minute, your side treats the scene’s first Desperate roll as Dominant.
 Consumes one distinct name from your Name Ledger.
 	•	Boon—Mercy Carried Forward: When you choose a nonviolent exit in a grievous scene, remove 1 segment from a Memory/Alert clock.

 Favor 5 — Keeper of the Last Light